 Let $\mathbf{1} \coloneqq (1, \ldots, 1)$.
 There is a canonical isomorphism of $\GL(V)$-modules given by

 and extended by linearity.
-By part~\ref{GL in poly thm} of Theorem~\ref{thm:poly invariants GL O Sp}, we see that $\C[V^{*p} \otimes V^q]^{\GL(V)}_{(\mathbf{1}, \mathbf{1})}$ is nonzero if and only if $p=q$, since this is the only way that a bipartite arc diagram can be 1-regular.
+By Theorem~\ref{thm:poly invariants GL O Sp}\ref{GL in poly thm}, we see that $\C[V^{*p} \oplus V^q]^{\GL(V)}_{(\mathbf{1}, \mathbf{1})}$ is nonzero if and only if $p=q$, since this is the only way that a bipartite arc diagram can be 1-regular.
 Therefore, from now on we will write $m$ for the common parameter $p=q$.
-Note that the set of 1-regular bipartite arc diagrams --- i.e., the set of $(m,m)$-bipartite \emph{perfect matchings} --- has a natural bijection with the symmetric group $\mathfrak S_m$: in particular, each element $\sigma \in \mathfrak{S}_m$ gives the arc diagram where the vertex $i^*$ is connected to the vertex $\sigma(i)$.
-By part~\ref{GL in poly thm} of Theorem~\ref{thm:poly invariants GL O Sp}, this arc diagram represents the invariant polynomial $\prod_{i=1}^n f_{i, \sigma(i)}$, whose preimage under the isomorphism~\eqref{iso GL} is
+Note that the set of 1-regular $(m,m)$-bipartite arc diagrams --- that is, the set of $(m,m)$-bipartite \emph{perfect matchings} --- is in natural bijection with the symmetric group $\mathfrak S_m$: in particular, each element $\sigma \in \mathfrak{S}_m$ gives the arc diagram where the vertex $i^*$ is connected to the vertex $\sigma(i)$.
+By Theorem~\ref{thm:poly invariants GL O Sp}\ref{GL in poly thm}, this arc diagram represents the invariant polynomial $\prod_{i=1}^m f_{i, \sigma(i)}$, whose preimage under the isomorphism~\eqref{iso GL} is

-where $\{e_1, \ldots, e_n\}$ and $\{e_1^*, \ldots, e^*_n\}$ are dual bases for $V$ and $V^*$, respectively.
+where $\{e_1, \ldots, e_n\}$ and $\{\varepsilon_1, \ldots, \varepsilon_n\}$ are dual bases for $V$ and $V^*$, respectively.
 There is an even more transparent (and coordinate-free) way to view the arc diagram as a basis element, if we view $V^{\otimes m} \otimes V^{*\otimes m}$ as its own dual space, via the natural duality map $V^{*\otimes m} \cong (V^{\otimes m})^*$: from this perspective, the perfect matching defined by $\sigma \in \mathfrak{S}_m$, which previously represented the tensor~\eqref{preimage GL}, instead represents the functional on $V^{\otimes m} \otimes V^{*\otimes m}$ defined on simple tensors as follows (see~\cite{GW}*{\S5.3.1} for further details):

 Likewise for $G = \O(V)$ or $\Sp(V)$, there is a canonical isomorphism of $G$-modules given by